-The Port of Vancouver USA has a transparent budgeting process, which includes an annual public review and commission approval process.
-In mid-October of each year, port staff reviews projected revenues and expenses against the port’s goals and objectives for the coming year and develops a preliminary budget.
-In late October, staff presents the preliminary annual budget at a regular commission meeting, during which the Board of Commissioners chooses to approve or disapprove the preliminary budget.
-Consideration of the preliminary budget is the first step in the port’s public process of establishing the organization’s budget for the coming year.
-Additional steps include a budget workshop, which is open to the public, and a public hearing in November on the proposed budget followed by a commission decision on the port’s final budget.
+The Port of Vancouver USA has a transparent budgeting process, which includes annual public review and commission approval.
+Each October, port staff reviews projected revenues and expenses against the port’s goals and objectives for the coming year and develops a preliminary budget.
+In late October, staff presents the preliminary budget to the Board of Commissioners at a budget workshop, which is open to the public.
+Consideration of the preliminary budget is the first official step in the port’s public process of establishing the organization’s budget for the coming year.
+Following the workshop, during a regular commission meeting, the Board of Commissioners chooses to approve or disapprove the preliminary budget.
+A public hearing on the preliminary budget is held as part of a regular commission meeting in November, followed by a commission decision on the port’s final budget.

-The 1911 Washington State law that first authorized citizens to form public ports also allowed an annual property tax levy of $2 per $1000 of assessed value of taxable property within the district.
-Today, the port receives about 43 cents per $1000 of assessed value.
+The 1911 Washington State law that first authorized citizens to form public ports also allowed an annual property tax levy of 45 cents per $1000 of assessed value of taxable property within the district.
+Today, the port receives about 24 cents per $1000 of assessed value.

 Taxes at work

 Improving port facilities to create more jobs and encourage business growth for the community is one of the port’s top priorities.
-The port has more than 50 marine and industrial tenants that employ 2,300 people, generating an overall income of $859.6 million, and contributing nearly $81 million in state and local taxes.
+The port has more than 50 marine and industrial tenants that employ more than 3,900 people, generating an overall personal income of $753 million, and contributing $132 million in state and local taxes.
 Port activities ripple out and influence thousands of jobs in Clark County, as well as injecting millions of dollars into our economy.